ab4d/Ab4d.SharpEngine.Samples/README.md

   This solution provides files and batch scripts that can prepare and start Node.js (with Express) or Python (SocketServer) web server.
   The sample uses a simple `Ab4d.SharpEngine.Samples.WebAssemblyDemo` project that shows only a simple 3D scene and provides code for simple JavaScript interop (updating the 3D scene from JavaScript).
   See [readme](Ab4d.SharpEngine.Samples.HtmlWebPage/README.md).

+- **Ab4d.SharpEngine.Samples.NodeJs**\
+  This solution is the same as Ab4d.SharpEngine.Samples.HtmlWebPage.
+The separate sln file is provided to easily see the support for Node.js web server.

 - **Ab4d.SharpEngine.Samples.AspNetCore**\
   This solution is same a HtmlWebPage but it uses ASP.NET Core to copy the required files into wwwroot folder and start the web server.